kubernetes/kubernetes/examples/meteor/README.md

 Wait until Mongo is started completely and then start up your Meteor app:
 ```
+kubectl create -f examples/meteor/meteor-service.json
 kubectl create -f examples/meteor/meteor-controller.json
-kubectl create -f examples/meteor/meteor-service.json
 ```

 Note that [`meteor-service.json`](meteor-service.json) creates a load balancer, so your app should be available through the IP of that load balancer once the Meteor pods are started.
+We also created the service before creating the rc to aid the scheduler in placing pods, as the scheduler ranks pod placement according to service anti-affinity (among other things).
 You can find the IP of your load balancer by running:
 ```
-kubectl get services/meteor --template="{{range .status.loadBalancer.ingress}} {{.ip}} {{end}}"
+kubectl get service meteor --template="{{range .status.loadBalancer.ingress}} {{.ip}} {{end}}"
 ```

 You will have to open up port 80 if it's not open yet in your